gvwilson/sensibleadventures/nardica/nardica.md

 She glanced up once and caught Wales looking at her.
 "'S matter?" she asked,
-blinking and then rolling her shoulders as she realized that she had been hunched in one position far too long.
+blinking and rolling her shoulders as she realized that she had been hunched in one position far too long.

 "Nothing," he said.